hacks-guide/Guide_Wii/docs/wilbrand.md

 ::: warning

-SD cards larger than 2GB will not work on Wii menu versions before 4.0.
+SD cards larger than 2GB will not work on Wii Menu versions before 4.0.

 :::